Javascript is not enabled.

 Getty Images

-“Our body gets it under control, but it never fully goes away and lives in our nerves,” says Ian Neel, M.D., assistant professor and director of geriatric medicine at University of California San Diego Health.
+“Our body gets it under control, but it never fully goes away and lives in our nerves,” says Dr. Ian Neel, an associate professor of medicine and clinical lead of the Geriatric Medicine Consult Services at Senior Behavioral Health at UC San Diego Health.
 “But as we age, our immune system wanes, and it puts us at higher risk of this virus breaking out of its cage and reactivating.”

 In the U.S., 1 in 3 people will get shingles, usually after age 50, with the risk of complications climbing sharply after age 60.
 Since the risk rises with age, half of those who live to 85 will experience at least one episode.

-“Shingles rarely kills you,” adds William Schaffner, M.D., a professor of preventive medicine and infectious diseases at the Vanderbilt University Medical Center in Nashville, Tennessee.
+“Shingles rarely kills you,” says Dr. William Schaffner, a professor of preventive medicine and infectious diseases at the Vanderbilt University Medical Center in Nashville, Tennessee.
 “But it can make you wish you were dead.”

 Why more adults aren’t getting the super-effective vaccine

-First, says Kristin Christensen, M.D., an internal medicine specialist affiliated with Penn Medicine, in Radnor, Pennsylvania, some of us don’t take shingles as seriously as we should: “People think, If it’s not going to kill me, I don’t need it, without realizing that shingles can be incapacitating, causing severe pain that can really limit people’s functioning.”
+“People think, If it’s not going to kill me, I don’t need it, without realizing that shingles can be incapacitating, causing severe pain that can really limit people’s functioning,” she says.

 What’s more, difficulty in getting the vaccine may have discouraged those who sought it out early on.
 The company that makes the vaccine couldn’t keep up with the initial demand, resulting in long waiting lists at pharmacies.
 (It’s more widely available now.)

-“And the good news is that these symptoms almost always will go away on their own just a few days,” says Pritish K. Tosh, M.D., an infectious disease specialist at Mayo Clinic.
+“And the good news is that these symptoms almost always will go away on their own in just a few days,” says Dr. Pritish K. Tosh, an infectious disease specialist at the Mayo Clinic.

 What to know about the shingles vaccine